 While you will manage your own investigations, you will be part of a wider team, responding to crimes, victims and witnesses.
 You will work alongside some of the best and most experienced detectives and tutors, who will provide support around how best to develop, learn and grow.

 This is an exciting opportunity for someone with the passion, skills and drive to make a difference.
-If you have a degree in any subject and have a resilient investigative mind-set, attention to detail and a strong desire to help others, then this is for you.
+If you have a degree in any subject, with a minimum 2:2 or over, and have a resilient investigative mind-set, attention to detail and a strong desire to help others, then this is for you.

 As well as the varied and fulfilling work you will undertake, you will also start on a competitive salary of £24,780 which can rise £41,130.